-The Aircraft Pilot Training Technology program requires additional fees.
+The Aircraft Pilot Training Technology program and its Helicopter Specialization require additional fees.

-Aircraft Pilot Training: Airplane Redbird/Simulator Fees:
+Aircraft Pilot Training: Airplane Redbird/Simulator Fees:\

-Private Pilot \$100: Unlimited time \$200: Unlimited time Instrument Pilot Commercial Flight \$100: Unlimited time

-Total Airplane Course Simulator Fees: \$400
+Private Pilot Ground \$100: Unlimited time Instrument Ground \$200: Unlimited time Total Airplane Course Simulator Fees: \$300

-The simulator hours do not apply to the licensure.
+\The simulator hours do not apply to the licensure.
 The use of the simulator is solely for practice purposes as a training aide.
 This is a one-time fee per course.
 Simulator fees shall not be billed for VA education benefits.